intel-analytics/ipex-llm/python/friesian/example/deeprec/README.md

 pip install tensorflow-1.15.5+deeprec2204-220614+glibc-cp37-cp37m-linux_x86_64.whl
 ```
 8. Run the program `wdl.py`.
 You may need to change the NFS configurations in `init_orca_context` according to your cluster settings.

+## 2. Data Preparation
+Please refer to the [README](https://github.com/alibaba/DeepRec/tree/main/modelzoo/WDL/data) of DeepRec's WDL example to download the dataset.
+The dataset should be accessible to all nodes in the cluster (e.g. in NFS).

 ## 2. Train DeepRec WDL
 - Local mode: